barisdalyan/git-tutorial/git/tutorial.md

 ## What is version control system ?

  **Version Control** is system that can saving and reverting to a specific version the one or more files that were modified.
-VCS is also referred to as _Revison Control_ and _Source Control_ system.
+VCS is also referred to as _Revision Control_ and _Source Control_ system.

  You can handle over many issues using  Version Control System.